 A good proposition to the wrong target company or individual will take you nowhere.
 However, an average proposition to someone that is looking for that kind of service may carry you through.
 Therefore, really put some extra time into defining what type of company would be most likely to use your services.

 If you want to target pharmaceutical companies but have no pharma compliance experience, it could be tough to break into that sector.
 Hence, you need to work to your strengths.
-What areas does your company specialise in?
+What areas does your company specialize in?
 What good work have you done in specific markets?
 What well-known clients have you got in particular areas?
 Do you have an innovative solution to a sector-wide problem?
-Are there market or legislative drivers or changes that support adoption of your services?
+Are there a market or legislative drivers or changes that support the adoption of your services?

 Ideally, select an industry that you understand rather than one with high barriers to entry.
 Once you have selected the sector, decide who the decision-maker is that you need to talk to.
 In a perfect world, you need to start as high up as possible since they hold the purse strings.
-However, if you can’t reach them, try to find someone with the problem that you can cure who could be your champion in the organisation.
+However, if you can’t reach them, try to find someone with a problem that you can cure who could be your champion in the organization.

 4. Do the work on list buying

 A good list is worth its weight in gold.
 Once you’ve defined your sector and who you want to speak to, you need to select a quality list provider.
 Choose on reputation and relevance.
 Make sure that the list you purchase is updated and cleaned as regularly as possible.
 Ideally not less frequently than 6 months but 12 months is probably the norm.
 Also, ensure that the lists are screened for opt-outs on the CTPS (Corporate Telephone Preference Service).
-You don’t want to run into problems with data protection so ask the list provider if they screen their list.
+You don’t want to run into problems with data protection so ask the listing provider if they screen their list.
 If they don’t, you’ll need to screen the list.
 Either way, you need to screen for opt-outs every 28 days to comply with legislation.

 If you can market to any industry then you can consider a more generic list from Experian or Dunn and Bradstreet.
 The key is to consider the following parameters and buy against these: